 How reliable is the Fitness Level that Lifestyle Assessment provides?

-A laboratory measurement, where oxygen and carbon dioxide are measured from respiratory gases during the test, is the most accurate method (golden standard) of fitness testing.
+A laboratory measurement, where oxygen and carbon dioxide are measured from respiratory gases during the test, is the most accurate method (gold standard) of fitness testing.
 Lifestyle Assessment offers a very easy and effortless way of estimating your fitness level, in other words, it’s a low-threshold fitness test.
 In our own research, the mean error to laboratory results has been 6–9 %.
 This means that the average difference to laboratory results is app. +- 3 ml/kg/min.
 In short: Fitness Level estimation in Lifestyle Assessment provides an accurate estimate of your fitness level for practical purposes, with minimal effort.

 Why does hilly terrain affect the reliability of the Fitness Level estimation?